Why do we have the Coalitions today?

 The TBWQC was created as a special project of the Deer Creek and Tule River Authority (DCTRA).
-The DCTRA has been the member agency that participated in the SSJVWQC as the representative of the Tule River sub-watershed, and is familiar with the Waiver requirements for the surface water monitoring program previously implemented.
-The DCTRA provides leadership and the Board for the TBWQC, but provides no financial assistance; all expenses of the TBWQC are paid for the TBWQC landowners.
+The DCTRA has been the member agency that participated in the South San Joaquin Valley Water Quality Coalition as the representative of the Tule River sub-watershed and is familiar with the Waiver requirements for the surface water monitoring program previously implemented.
+The DCTRA provides leadership and the Board for the TBWQC but provides no financial assistance; all expenses of the TBWQC are paid for the TBWQC members.

 The TBWQC filed a Notice of Applicability to be the Third Party and was approved by the Regional Water Quality Control Board on February 4, 2014.

-New 2016-2017 Fiscal Year costs are as follows:
+New 2020-2021 Membership Year fees are as follows: